Monash-FIT3170/2025W1-Beastly-Brawl-Showdown/README.md

 - End-of-Tournament Summary (final rankings, winner display)

 ## Contributing
+> This project is provided as is

+This project will enter archive, further contributions should be made in forks and PRs should be directed towards the forked repositories.

+## Development Quickstart
 To setup the development environment refer to https://github.com/Monash-FIT3170/2025W1-Beastly-Brawl-Showdown/wiki/Development-Environment-Setup

 Architecture and internal systems can also be found in the wiki, namely: